-Who doesn't love their parents?
+Caring for our parents in their older age is something many Americans hope to do.
 After all, without their endless efforts and sacrifice, many of us may not be in the positions that we're currently in today.
 Therefore, we'd do anything in our power to take care of them when necessary.

-Filial responsibility is defined as the following statement:"... [laws that] impose a duty, usually upon adult children, for the support of their impoverished parents or other relatives."
-This law was enacted in various states after the Elizabethan Poor Law of 1601.
-Of course, since this enactment, there were significant changes to this law to adapt to current times.
+Filial responsibility is defined as the following statement:"... [laws that] impose a duty, usually upon adult children, for the support of their impoverished parents or other relatives." while they are rarely enforced, it’s still good to have them on your radar.

 Of course, people with higher incomes still abide by the law since they can afford to take on their parents' debt if needed.
 Lower and some middle-income families, on the other hand, may require more help, which exempts them from this law.